trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 that can be customized and exchanged.
-The function [`semidiscretize`](@ref) returns an `ODEProblem` (see [the OrdinaryDiffEq.jl docs](https://docs.sciml.ai/DiffEqDocs/stable/types/ode_types/)), which can be integrated with solvers provides by [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) or its sub-packages (e.g., `OrdinaryDiffEqLowStorageRK`).
+The function [`semidiscretize`](@ref) returns an `ODEProblem` (see [the OrdinaryDiffEq.jl docs](https://docs.sciml.ai/DiffEqDocs/stable/types/ode_types/)), which can be integrated with solvers provided by [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) or its sub-packages (e.g., `OrdinaryDiffEqLowStorageRK`).